 Learn more about Machine Learning algorithms from our Artificial Intelligence Tutorial!

 Naive Bayes Machine Learning algorithm is a powerful algorithm for predictive modeling.
-It is a set of algorithms with a common principle based on Bayes Theorem.
+It is a set of algorithms with a common principle based on the Bayes Theorem.
 The fundamental Naive Bayes assumption is that each feature makes an independent and equal contribution to the outcome.

 Perceptron is an algorithm that is able to simulate the ability of the human brain to understand and discard; it is used for the supervised classification of the input into one of the several possible non-binary outputs.